DysphoricUnicorn/OpenDyslexicExtension/README.md

 ## Sounds cool, how can I use it?
 Usage is pretty simple, although at the moment you are forced to change some security rules.
-If this generates enough interest, I might spend the 25$ it costs to submit to the chrome addon store to make it easier.
+If this attracts enough users, I might spend the 25$ it costs to submit to the chrome addon store to make it easier.
 At the moment you will have to follow these steps:

 1: Install the OpenDyslexic fonts to your computer.
 (Guides and downloads to do that can be foud here: https://opendyslexic.wordpress.com/faq/)
 2: Navigate to your brower's extension site.
 This is chrome://extensions on chromium based browsers.
 I have not tested the extension with firefox yet.